JoshuaLin1/JoshuaLin1.github.io/index.md

 Go to [My Github](https://github.com/JoshuaLin1) to see more updates and stuff about what I'm coding

-If you are seeing this rightnow that means you were on the leota discord lol
+If you are seeing this right now that means you were on the leota discord lol
 ### Proxy website

 Coming Soon!!